[ Printer Friendly Version ] [ Report Abuse ]

 “I’ll try my best,” Horatio said, waving his own goodbyes as he followed Louis.

 Horatio waited to talk to Louis until they were both in an empty compartment and locked the door.
-Horatio shut the blind and turned around to look at Louis who was waving out at his family.
-He sat down opposite Louis, his own parent’s had left almost as soon as Horatio had arrived on the platform, as they had to go to work at the Ministry.
+Horatio shut the blind and turned around to look at Louis, who was waving out at his family.
+Horatio sat down opposite Louis, not bothering to wave out of the window as his own parent’s had left almost as soon as Horatio had arrived on the platform to go to work.

-Horatio opened his mouth to say something as the train began to move but Louis interrupted him, he gave a quick look to the door before running a hand over his tired face.
-Horatio noticed that he was paler then normal, and his eyes seemed to be bloodshot and surrounded by dark circles, the evidence of his lack of sleep, he could safely say that Louis looked terrible.
+Horatio opened his mouth to say something as the train began to move, but Louis interrupted him; he gave a quick look to the door before running a hand over his tired face.
+Horatio noticed that he was paler than normal, and his eyes seemed to be bloodshot and surrounded by dark circles, the evidence of his lack of sleep, he could safely say that Louis looked terrible.

-“Freya’s pregnant.”
-He told him.
+“Freya’s pregnant,” Louis told him.
 Horatio’s mouth stayed open in shock at Louis' words.

 “You’re going to be a dad?”
 Horatio asked incredulously.

-Louis just nodded, he was still coming to terms with it himself.
-It didn’t sound natural, like someone was playing a joke on him.
+Louis just nodded; he was still coming to terms with it himself.
+It didn’t sound natural, as if someone was playing a joke on him.